xintongqi/w3134_data_structures/final/src/readme.txt

 technically it should be theta(1) for each rotation but the time consumed piles up when rotations become frequent
 3. bst is quite balanced
+so we don't need to worry about the case when the tree branch is super long

+Actually it turns out the order given above is not fixed either.
+Sometimes avl will be quite fast, even faster than hash.
+So my final comment on this is, choice of data structures is only part of the consideration, there's so much more to consider: implementation, machine, etc.

+Really enjoyed the course.
+Huge thanks to the teaching team, especially the TAs.
+You're amazing!